GauravPatel89/EVA-Track3-Assignments/EndGame/README.md

 2. Normalized Distance to Goal:
-This value corresponds to euclidean distance of Goal from car normalized by max possible goal distance (diagonal distance of citymap image).
+This value corresponds to euclidean distance of Goal from car, normalized by max possible goal distance (diagonal distance of citymap image).

 3. Goal Orientation:
 This value corresponds orientation of Goal wrt to Car's current inclination angle.
 It is calculated as angular difference between vector1, joining car location and goal location, and vector2, representing Car's pointing direction.